DES-Lab/AALpy/README.md

 By implementing a single method and a few lines of configuration, you can start learning automata.

-Whether you work with regular languages, or you want to learn models of reactive systems, AALpy supports a wide range of modeling formalisms including deterministic, non-deterministic, and stochastic automata.
+Whether you work with regular languages, or you would like to learn models of reactive systems, AALpy supports a wide range of modeling formalisms including deterministic, non-deterministic, and stochastic automata.
 You can use it to learn **deterministic finite automata**, **Moore machines**, and **Mealy machines** of deterministic systems.
-If the system that you want to learn shows non-deterministic or stochastic behavior, you can use AALpy to learn **observable nondeterministic finite-state machines**, **Markov decision processes**, or **stochastic transducers**.
+If the system that you would like to learn shows non-deterministic or stochastic behavior, AALpy allows you to learn **observable nondeterministic finite-state machines**, **Markov decision processes**, or **stochastic transducers**.

 AALpy enables efficient learning by providing a **large array of equivalence oracles**, implementing various **conformance testing** strategies.
-Learning is mostly based on Angluin's L* algorithm, for which AALpy supports a selection of optimizations, including **efficient counterexample processing**.
+Learning is mostly based on Angluin's [L*](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf) algorithm, for which AALpy supports a selection of optimizations, including **efficient counterexample processing**.
 Finally, support for learning **abstracted nondeterministic Mealy machines** enables efficient learning of system models with large input space.

-If AALpy misses a feature that you need, you can easily extend it.
+If you miss a specific feature in AALpy, you can easily extend it.

 ## Installation